 Definition of share-based payment

-A share-based payment is a transaction in which an entity receives goods or services in exchange for its equity instruments or incurs liabilities depending on the price of the entity’s shares or other equity instruments.
+A share-based payment transaction is a transaction in which an entity receives goods or services either as consideration for its equity instruments or by incurring liabilities for amounts based on the price of the entity’s shares or other equity instruments of the entity.

 Accounting requirements for share-based payments vary according to how the transaction will be paid, namely through the issuing of